 Habitat: This species of Liatris prefers full sun in well drained soil with dry to moderate moisture conditions (dry-mesic to dry).
 In the wild it will be found on bluffs, limestone outcrops and barrens.
 Long-tongued bees and butterflies will visit these plants.
 It grows from a globose corm-like structure with fibrous roots.
 It will bloom in August if an early spring, otherwise early September.

 Names: The genus Liatris is an old name whose meaning has been lost.
 The species cylindracea, means 'long and round' and refers to the cylindrical shape of the flower head.
 As you can see above, a number of common names have been attached to this plant.
 The Garden uses the same name as USDA and the University of MN, whereas Flora of North America calls it Barrelhead Gayfeather.
-Even in Ontario, the namesake of the plant, they use 'Cylindric' Blazing Star which is what the MN DNR calls it.
+In Ontario, the namesake of the plant, they use 'Cylindric' Blazing Star which is what the MN DNR calls it.
 This is why scientific names are important.
 The author name for the plant classification, ‘Michx.’ is for Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-Two important works were the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
+Two of his important works were the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803).
 His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Comparisons: Several other species of blazing star have widely spaced heads in the floral array.
 Shaggy Blazing Star, L. pilosa, grows to 3-1/2 feet high with either smooth or finely hairy stems, fewer phyllaries and only 7 to 12 florets.
 Large-headed Blazing Star, L. ligulistylis, has the most widely spaced flower heads, a stem reaching 3 to 4 feet with or without fine hair, rounded tips on the phyllaries with the middle ones have irregularly cut tips, and densely packed heads with 30 to 70 florets.
 Scaly Blazing Star, L. squarrosa, is a short plant, with hairy stems, phyllaries that are pointed and spreading to reflexed, and 23 to 45 florets.